-- (i) The Company issued common shares upon the exercise of warrants that had been issued February 28, 2012 through April 20, 2012.
-The Company issued 150,851 common shares at a price of US\$5.00 per share for gross proceeds of \$834,218, plus \$212,449 being the fair value of the warrants on the date of exercise.
-A total of \$1,046,667 was recognized in common stock. - (ii) The Company completed private placements consisting of a total of 532,016 units at a price of \$7.50 per unit for total gross proceeds of \$3,990,125.
-Each unit consisted of one common share of the Company and one common share purchase warrant, which entitles the holder to purchase one additional common share for a period of two years from the closing of the private placement at a price of \$10.00 per share during the first year and \$12.50 per share during the second year.
-Finder's fees of \$291,215 were paid in cash, and 35,633 agent's warrants with a 24 month life, and an exercise price of \$7.50 per agent's warrant were issued.
-The fair value of the agent's warrants have been estimated using the Black-Scholes option pricing model.
-The assumptions used to determine the fair value were as follows: (1) dividend yield 0%; (2) expected volatility 89%; (3) a risk-free interest rate of 1.06%; (4) an expected life of 24 months.
-The value assigned to the agent's warrants was \$129,247.
+ii) The Company completed a private placement consisting of a total of 195,800 units at a price of \$3.10 per unit for total gross proceeds of \$606,980.
+Each unit consisted of one common share of the Company and one common share purchase warrant, which entitles the holder to purchase one additional common share for a period of two years from the closing of the private placement at a price of \$4.00 per share.
+Finder's fees of \$46,079 were paid in cash and 14,864 agent's options where each agent's option entitles the agent the option to purchase one unit ("Agent's Unit") of the Company at a price of \$3.10 per Agent's Unit expiring two years from the closing of the private placement.
+Each Agent's Unit consists of one common share of the Company and one purchase warrant, which entitles the agent to purchase one additional common share expiring two years from the closing of the private placement at a price of \$4.00 per share.
+The fair value of the agent's options have been estimated using the Binomial option pricing model.
+The assumptions used to determine the fair value were as follows: (1) dividend yield - 0%; (2) expected volatility - 80%; (3) a risk-free interest rate of 0.50% - 0.61%; (4) an expected life of 24 months.
+The value assigned to the agent's warrants was \$16,378.